Rating: 5 stars 17 reviews

 Location: PO Box 5339 Ketchum ID 83340 USA

-Results: Thriive impacts global communities in 3 ways: 1) with charitable donations of job training, products, and services by Thriive businesses to vulnerable community members; 2) by helping Thriive businesses create new jobs, providing the best way out of poverty; and 3) by creating a culture of business-led community philanthropy.
-In 2011-2012, 101 small businesses in the Thriive family across our 5 global programs served over 77,000 of the most vulnerable in their communities with donations of job training, products, and services; created 618 new full and part-time jobs, and saw over 52% of fully repaid Thriive businesses voluntarily continue with community charity.
+Results: Thriive impacts global communities in 3 ways: 1) with charitable donations of job training, products, and services by Thriive businesses to vulnerable community members; 2) by helping small businesses to create new jobs, providing the best way out of poverty; and 3) by creating a culture of business-led community charity.
+In 2013-2014, 137 small businesses in the Thriive family across our 5 global programs served over 66,000 of the most vulnerable in their communities with donations of job training, products, and services; created 874 new full and part-time jobs, and saw over 72% of fully repaid Thriive businesses voluntarily continue with community charity.

-Geographic areas served: Vietnam, Kenya, Palestine, and Nicaragua
+Geographic areas served: Vietnam, Kenya, Palestine, Nicaragua, and Guatemala

-Programs: At Thriive we inspire a culture of philanthropy in challanged global communities and offer a sustainable way out of poverty by helping to create new jobs.
-As we help small businesses grow with needed capital, they pay forward this assistance by donating products, services, and job training to the most vulnerable in their communities.
-The majority of entrepreneurs are so inspired by the impact their gifts have on others that they continue to give, transforming themselves from someone in need to someone whose donations help fortify their community.
+Programs: At Thriive we inspire a culture of giving in challenged developing world communities and offer a sustainable way out of poverty by helping small businesses to create new jobs.
+As we help small businesses grow with needed capital, they pay forward this assistance by donating an equivalent value of products, services, and job training to the most vulnerable in their communities, helping make them more resilient and self-reliant.

 Filter Reviews by Role